eml-eda/plinio/plinio/methods/pit/README.md

     ```

 ### Exclude layers from the optimization
-In general, when `plinio.PIT` is applied to a network all the [supported layers](#supported-layers) are automatically marked as optimizable.
+In general, when `PIT` is applied to a network all the [supported layers](#supported-layers) are automatically marked as optimizable.

-In the spirit of giving maximum flexibility to the user, `plinio.PIT` allows to exclude layers from the optimization process.
+In the spirit of giving maximum flexibility to the user, `PIT` allows to exclude layers from the optimization process.

-In particular, `plinio.PIT` exposes two arguments that can be used with this aim:
+In particular, `PIT` exposes two arguments that can be used with this aim:
 1. `exclude_names`, is an optional tuple of layer identifiers that we want to exclude.
 Only the specified layers will **not** be optimized.
 E.g.,
     ```python
     class Net(nn.Module):